New! Poetry Contest! Submission Deadline April 15th!

 “Poetry is everywhere; it just needs editing.” — James Tate

 Our Contest Goes Like this:

-- Submit Revision for guest judge BY THE DEADLINE OF April 15 or we will use the original of the poem you entered.
+- Submit revision for guest judge BY THE DEADLINE OF April 15; otherwise, we will use the original of the poem you entered.

 At Writing It Real, we believe the writing is in the revising.
 In that spirit our contests are about receiving detailed response to a draft and having our entrants send revisions in for consideration by a guest judge, who chooses three place winners.
 Our guest judge this round will be announced soon.